Notice of Vacancy

 How to Apply:

-Applications should include a cover letter describing relevant experience and interest in the position; curriculum vitae; statements of research interests and teaching philosophy; and the names of five references with titles, addresses, business telephone numbers, and e-mail addresses.
-References will not be contacted without consent from applicants.
-Applications will start being screened on December 1, 2020 and continue until the position is filled.
+Applications should include a cover letter describing relevant experience and interest in the position; curriculum vitae; statements of research interests and teaching philosophy; a statement on the candidate’s commitment to equity, diversity and inclusion in education and research; and the names of five references with titles, addresses, telephone numbers, and e-mail addresses.

 Washington State University is one of the nation’s top 35 public research universities in both Mechanical Engineering and Materials Engineering, according to U.S. News and World Report.
 WSU is among 108 public and private universities in America recognized with the “very high research activity” categorization and among 240 universities and colleges nationwide to earn the “community engagement” classification from the Carnegie Foundation.
 Close collaborations exist with the Pacific Northwest National Laboratory (PNNL) in Richland, WA, and the University of Idaho in Moscow, Idaho.
 WSU has excellent faculty-friendly policies, including a partner accommodation program.